Concrete Mix Calculator

 • The price of gravel per ton.

-Click the "CALCULATE" button and the calculation results will appear below.
+Click the "CALCULATE" button to display the computed results below.

 Useful Information

-• strip – a reinforced concrete belt, either monolithic or made from FBS blocks;
+• Strip – a continuous reinforced concrete footing, either cast in one pour (monolithic) or built using FBS blocks;

-• strip-pile – a combined foundation for unstable soils;
+• Strip-Pile – a combined foundation method suited for particularly unstable soils;

-The concrete grade for the foundation is chosen based on the wall materials and the number of floors of the future house.
-These properties directly affect the workability of the concrete mix.
-Fluid, flowable concrete easily fills formwork with dense reinforcement and is easier to work with.
-Conversely, stiff concrete gains strength faster but needs vibration compaction.
-It is used for critical, load-bearing structures, such as staircases.
+The chosen concrete grade for the foundation depends on factors such as the wall materials and the number of floors in the future building.
+These specifications influence the workability of the mix.
+A more fluid and flowable concrete fills intricate formwork with dense reinforcement easily, while a stiffer mix—often requiring vibration compaction—develops strength more rapidly and is typically used for critical load-bearing elements such as staircases.

 Glossary

-Concrete – an artificial stone material widely used in construction.
-It consists of cement, natural or artificial aggregates, and water.
-Generally, concrete is made by mixing Portland cement, gravel, sand (screenings), and water.
-Common types of concrete are used for industrial and civil construction, while special concretes include hydraulic, road, thermal insulation, fire-resistant, etc.
+Concrete – a man-made stone material widely used in construction, composed of cement, either natural or synthetic aggregates, and water.
+Typically, concrete is produced by mixing Portland cement, gravel, and sand (plus screenings) with water.
+While standard concretes are commonly employed in both industrial and civil construction, specialized types include hydraulic, road, thermal insulation, and fire-resistant concretes.

-Gravel – a non-metallic building material obtained by crushing rocks and minerals to specific sizes, fractions.
+Gravel – a non-metallic construction material obtained by crushing rocks and minerals into specified sizes or fractions.

-Sand – a loose sedimentary rock formed as a result of the destruction of solid rocks.
-Sand is also obtained by crushing rocks into small fractions.
-Mainly, there are pit sand and river (quartz) sand.
+Sand – a loose, sedimentary material formed by the weathering and breakdown of solid rocks, or produced by crushing larger rocks into small particles.
+It primarily includes pit sand and river (quartz) sand.

-Grillage – the upper part of a columnar or pile foundation in the form of a frame.
-It is made of reinforced concrete, steel, or wooden beams.
-It serves as the base for the building walls.
+Grillage – the primary structural framework of a columnar or pile foundation, typically made of reinforced concrete, steel, or wooden beams, which serves as the base for constructing the building walls.